 - EMPLOYEE DISCIPLINE: The District utilizes a thorough and transparent progressive disciplinary process with all staff.
 The discipline given to staff is consistent with the requirements of all contracts and with Ohio law.

 - EMPLOYEE EVALUATIONS: The District has a comprehensive evaluation process for staff to both educate and evaluate employees.
 Problem areas are identified and focused upon for improvement.

 - POLICE PROTECTION: In addition to our ongoing relationship with local law enforcement, we have School Resource Officers (police officers located within a school building) assigned to our schools.
-The District added two new School Resource Officers in recent years, bringing the total number of full time officers to five.
+The District added two new School Resource Officers in recent years, bringing the total number of full time officers to seven.

 - SCHOOL SAFETY TRAINING: Every staff member has participated in a nationally recognized school safety training program to help them respond to threats of criminal behavior and protect the lives of children during such an encounter.